LunaSare/datelife_examples/docs/Anolis_report.md

 LTT plots are a nice way to visually compare several trees.
 But what if you want to summarize information from all source chronograms into a single summary chronogram?

-The first step is to identify the degree of species overlap among your source chornograms: if each source chronogram has a unique sample of species, it will not be possible to combine them into a single summary chronogram.
+The first step is to identify the degree of species overlap among your source chronograms: if each source chronogram has a unique sample of species, it will not be possible to combine them into a single summary chronogram.
 To identify the set of trees or _grove_ with the most source chronograms that have at least two overlapping taxa, we followed Ané et al. 2016.